whitedevil-iith/oaiRAN_Project/doc/FEATURE_SET.md

 *  Reception of NR-PSS/NR-SSS
 *  NR-PBCH supports multiple SSBs and flexible periodicity
    - RSRP measurement for the strongest SSB
+   - RSRP measurement for neighboring cell at same SSB frequency with serving cell
 *  Reception of NR-PDCCH (including reception of DCI, polar decoding, de-scrambling, de-modulation, RB de-mapping, etc)
    - common search space configured by MIB
    - user-specific search space configured by RRC